-This journal allows free access to online version of the journal immediately on publication.
-It also allows free access to even earlier issues.
-Readers may avail a plethora of articles on varied issues related to English language and Literature, interviews with eminent academics and researchers and also interesting and useful language activities.
+The journal allows free access to both the current online version and its archives.
+The readers may avail a plethora of articles on varied issues related to English language and Literature, interviews with eminent academics and researchers and also interesting and useful language activities.

-There is no submission fee, publication fees or page charges for this journal.
-Hard copy is available against Annual Subscription for a calendar year.
+There is no submission or processing fees charged by the journal for publication of articles.
+The print version is made available against Annual Subscription for a calendar year.

 Peer Review Policy